 Email #6: Post-Live Last Chance Reminder

-Some people allow viewers to watch their recording for up a week after the official webinar release, while others shut it down within 24 hours.
+Some people allow viewers to watch their recording for up to a week after the official webinar release, while others shut it down within 24 hours.
 Whatever you choose, make sure you give them a reminder of how long they have to download or view the recording before it goes away.

 Whether you’re bootstrapping with the best of them or simply adding to your list of frugal marketing methods, we’ve covered 14 proven ways to market your webinar like a champ without spending your hard-earned money.